 What this really means is that you will need to commit to mastering a skill or skill set in order to achieve the goal you aim for.

 Either is fine, as long as you’re committed.
-Build your weaknesses to a passable level, but do not dwell on them, trying to make them perfect; they will never be.
+Build your weaknesses to a passable level, but do not dwell on them, trying to make them perfect.

-Choose your strengths and your natural interests and build a business around them.
+Choose your strengths and your natural interests and build a business around them, where there exists a hungry market to serve.

 They are only assumptions until proven with fact.